spacetelescope/jwst_magic/docs/magic_user_guide/v_testing_in_dhas_v4.md

    7. Click **Done**

-2. Add the Bad Pixel Map
+3. Add the Bad Pixel Map

-   1. Check the **Apply Bad Pixel Map?** box highlighted in yellow, in the Data Analysis section #ADD_FIGURE. *If the box is checked with a path next to it, a bad pixel map has already applied for the guider used for the last simulation; continue to step 3.*
+   1. Check the **Apply Bad Pixel Map?** box highlighted in yellow, in the Data Analysis section. *If the box is checked with a path next to it, a bad pixel map has already applied for the guider used for the last simulation; continue to step 3.*

       ![Apply Bad Pixel Map](./figs/figure_apply_bad_pixel_v4.png)